-Some terms often used by employers, educators, and workforce professionals are not always understood by the general public.
+Some terms used by employers, educators, and workforce professionals are not always understood by each other, or the general public.
 Knowing what these words and abbreviations mean can make education and career exploration easier.

 Adult Basic Education

-Adult Basic Education (ABE) programs serve students ages 16 and over who are not enrolled in school and who want to improve their basic skills, including math, reading, language, and work-readiness skills.
+Public education programs serving students ages 16 and over who are not enrolled in school and who want to improve their basic skills, including math, reading, language, and work-readiness skills.
 MyMnCareers is for ABE students and others who want to explore careers, set goals, get training, or learn more to advance their careers.

 An academic award that usually requires four years (120 hours) beyond high school at an accredited college or university.

 Reference to a type of job that requires workers to wear work clothes or protective clothing, usually manual labor positions that earn an hourly wage.
-See also White Collar.
+(See White Collar.)

 Bureau of Labor Statistics (BLS)